 We all know that you get confused when you drink too much.
 That’s why you end up standing on a table singing, “Hooked On A Feeling”.
 But it turns out your body also gets confused.

 When you consume too much alcohol, your body releases something called cytokines.
-These cytokines are part of your body’s immune response, which kicks when your body things you’re hurt.
+These cytokines are part of your body’s immune response, which kicks when your body thinks you’re hurt.
 Which, technically speaking, you sort of are.
 The end result is inflammation and puffiness in various parts of your body.

 So what’s the cure?
-Take a standard anti-inflammatory drug like ibuprofen or tylenol.
+Take a standard anti-inflammatory drug like ibuprofen or Tylenol.
 Just stay away from aspirin because it can actually make your feel even more nauseated.